The Trans Woman’s Ultimate Guide To Bras

 If you have a pocket bra ready, then wearing your breast forms becomes incredibly easy.
 Simply slip your silicone or foam fillers into the designated pocket, get dressed, and you’re ready to go.
 Regular bras can also be customized to function as pocket bras in a pinch, but this requires a bit of stitchery know-how.

-The single downside to using your breast forms with a bra is that they tend to drift around during physical activity.
-But if you’re out at a sit-down event or just heading to the grocery, you’ll be completely fine.
+The beauty of using your breast forms with a pocket bra is that they will not drift around during physical activity.

 However, we believe trans women deserve products fashioned with their bodies in mind – that’s why we’ve created wider-fitting pocket bras just for them.
 Check our product page and take a look at what we've got on offer.